 The CGCN Committee is responsible for, among other things, the Company's human resources and compensation policies and processes.
-The Committee has overall responsibility for the administration of our executive compensation program.
-On an annual basis, the CGCN Committee reviews each element of the compensation program and makes recommendations to the Board for approval.
+The Committee is responsible for administering our executive compensation program.
+Annually, the CGCN Committee reviews each element of the compensation program and makes recommendations to the Board for approval.

-Consistent with best governance practices, our CGCN Committee is comprised solely of independent directors, Mr. Estey, Mr. Bloom, Mr. Cleary, and Mr. Festival, all of whom were selected for such committee by the Board due to their knowledge about compensation and talent development, their focus on using good corporate governance to create shareholder value and dedication to accountability, responsibility and fairness.
-The CGCN Committee has overall responsibility for the administration of our executive compensation program.
-On an annual basis, the CGCN Committee reviews each element of the compensation program and makes recommendations to the Board for approval.
+Consistent with best governance practices, our CGCN Committee is comprised solely of independent directors, Mr. Estey, Mr. Bloom, Mr. Cleary, and Ms. Montana, all of whom were selected for such committee by the Board due to their knowledge about compensation and succession planning, their focus on using good corporate governance to create shareholder value and dedication to accountability, responsibility and fairness.